RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/bin/
 ```

+It's generally recommended to go for the ~/Applications/ directory, but depending on your Linux distribution this may or may not exist by default.
+If the directory doesn't exist, then just go ahead and create it.
+Keep in mind that Linux is case-sensitive so make sure to spell it with a capital A.

 As AppImages often embed version information into the actual filename, the bundled configuration uses wildcards to locate the files, such as `rpcs3*.AppImage` which would match the filename `rpcs3-v0.0.19-13103-cc21d1b3_linux64.AppImage` for instance.
 Note that if multiple files match the wildcard pattern, the first file returned by the operating system will be selected.

 This approach also works when using [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) which is recommended as it properly integrates AppImages into the application menu and such.
 When first launching an AppImage with AppImageLauncher installed a question will be asked whether to integrate the application.
 If accepting this, the AppImage will be moved to the `~/Applications` directory and a hash will be added to the filename, like in this example: